 Another study found that some plastics potentially leached estrogenic chemicals .
 This study was published in Environmental Health.

 Many unstressed and stressed, PC-replacement-products made from acrylic, polystyrene, polyethersulfone, and Tritan™ resins leached chemicals with EA, including products made for use by babies.
 Exposure to various forms of UV radiation often increased the leaching of chemicals with EA.

-Given the vast amount of plastic cups available, we suggest you remain calm, but act thoughtful when choosing a cup.
-In our opinion, cups with bodies made of glass or steel had many valuable attribute that put them high on our list, regardless of how the plastic debate plays out, but there were some nice high scoring plastic cups in our tests.
+Given the vast amount of plastic cups available, we suggest you remain calm but act thoughtfully when choosing a cup.
+In our opinion, cups with bodies made of glass or steel had many valuable attributes that put them high on our list, regardless of how the plastic debate plays out, but there were some nice high scoring plastic cups in our tests.